-DATED: MAY 11, 2021
+DATED: JUNE 22, 2021

-The Senate Environment and Energy Committee favorably reports a committee substitute for Senate Bill No. 2605.
+The Senate Budget and Appropriations Committee reports favorably the Senate Committee Substitute for Senate Bill No. 2605, with committee amendments.

-This committee substitute would establish, in the Board of Public Utilities (BPU), the "SREC-II" program, which would: (1) distribute solar renewable energy certificates (SRECs) to solar power facilities that qualify for the program; and (2) include a competitive solicitation process for certain large solar power facilities.
+This bill, as amended by the committee, would establish, in the Board of Public Utilities (BPU), the "SREC-II" program, which would: (1) distribute solar renewable energy certificates (SRECs) to solar power facilities that qualify for the program; and (2) include a competitive solicitation process for certain large solar power facilities.
 The SREC-II program would serve as a successor program to the SREC program, which is currently in the process of being discontinued by the BPU.
 The bill would also direct the BPU to establish siting criteria for certain solar power facilities.